CommanderxDoge/wpinstall/README.md

 # wpinstall
 automatic wordpress instalator on LAMP.
 It installs wordpress, database and sets enviroment to start themedevelopment from scratch.

-After that I highly recommend to checkout "npx wpgulp" from npm.
+After that I highly recommend to checkout "npx wpgulp" from npm. link to npx wpgul repo: https://github.com/ahmadawais/WPGulp

 #dependencies:
 - wp-cli